Size and Shape of Fuzzy Spheres from Matrix/Membrane Correspondence

 \subsection{The Ground State}

-We still do not even know much about the membrane ground state wavefunctions, except for some special limits, from the M-theory supersymmetric matrix model to the simplest SU$(N=2)$ bosonic matrix models \cite{lin2015ground,hoppe1999asymptotic,frohlich2000asymptotic,hoppe2000asymptotic,hoppe2023ground}, let alone the excited states.
-However, we can use the Rayleigh-Ritz method to estimate the ground state wavefunction.
+From the M-theory supersymmetric matrix model to the simplest SU$(N=2)$ bosonic matrix models, we still know remarkably little about membrane ground states beyond a few special limits -- let alone their excited states \cite{lin2015ground,hoppe1999asymptotic,frohlich2000asymptotic,hoppe2000asymptotic,hoppe2023ground}.
+However, using the Rayleigh–Ritz method, we can estimate the ground state wavefunction and, within that approximation, even achieve analytical tractability.
 We choose the normalized test function of the following form:

+This ansatz -- selected for analytic convenience -- differs from the one used in \cite{hoppe2023ground}.
+This wavefunction also satisfies the gauge-constraint Eq. \eqref{gauge_constraint} -- see Appendix \ref{app:gauge_constraint}.
+In other words,

-which is different from the ansatz used in \cite{hoppe2023ground}, aiming for analytical tractability in subsequent calculations.
-The expected energy, given Hamiltonian in Eq. \eqref{Hamiltonian_UV}, can be found to be:
+The expectation energy, given Hamiltonian in Eq. \eqref{Hamiltonian_UV}, can be found to be:

-where we have used:
+where we have used \cite{hoppe2023ground}:

-Minimize this expression, we obtain the parameters $(\mu_{m},\nu_{m})$:
+Minimize this expression $E_{\mu,\nu}$, we obtain the parameters $(\mu_{m},\nu_{m})$:

 which corresponds to approximating the ground state wavefunction and energy with: